rancher/docs/content/k3s/latest/en/faq/_index.md

 **How can I use my own Ingress instead of Traefik?**

-Simply start K3s server with `--no-deploy=traefik` and deploy your ingress.
+Simply start K3s server with `--disable traefik` and deploy your ingress.

 **Does K3s support Windows?**